Updated March 16, 2021

 If the trustor and trustee are the same person, which is common, you’ll want to identify a successor trustee and also add in an incapacity clause.
 When you add an incapacity clause, you grant directorship to the successor trustee in the event of serious illness or mental incapacity.
 Doing this will eliminate issues that may arise if you are incapable of making decisions about your trust but still living.
 By adding in this clause, you bypass lengthy and sometimes tricky guardianship or conservatorship appointments.
 An experienced attorney will be able to handle this for you.

 7. Take advantage of increased FDIC protection

-Today, one of the major benefits of the FDIC is the protection it affords to individual’s bank accounts or assets.
+Today, one of the major benefits of the FDIC is the protection it affords to an individual’s bank accounts or assets.
 Generally, the FDIC guarantees protection up to $250,000 to a bank account.
 That individual amount also applies to trust assets, however, because this is a per capita amount, the protection extends to every beneficiary separately.

-8. Get assistance for an expert
+8. Get assistance from an expert